fabltd/Apigee-labs/1-Installing Apigree and introduction to the Legacy/instructions/en.md

     ```

     <ql-infobox>
-    The script sets a Compute Engine zone environment variable, then copies the certificates to the Compute Engine instance (VM), moves these to the correct location, and copies over a revised NGINX conf.
+    The script sets a Compute Engine zone environment variable, then copies the certificates to the Compute Engine instance (VM), moves these to the correct location, and copies over a revised Nginx conf.
     </ql-infobox>

 9. Verify that the compute/zone is still set by executing the following command.